History of air traffic control in the United Kingdom: Near misses

 On Tuesday 11 November 1969, BOAC VC-10 'G-ASGD' had a near miss with a Boeing 727.

 By January 1977 all British-registered airliners had to have a ground proximity warning system fitted.
 Ground proximity radar was invented by Canadian C. Donald Bateman in the late 1960s.

 In June 1986, near Iceland, a BA 747, from Heathrow to Seattle with 375 passengers, came within 50 feet at 33,000ft of a Scandinavian Airlines DC-8 from Greenland to Copenhagen, with 186 passengers.

 In 1988 a 'Conflict Alert' system was installed at West Drayton, after a near miss, over Kent.
 On Saturday 6 February 1988, at 11.38am, a Balkan Bulgarian Airlines Tupolev Tu-154 'LZ-BTE' was at 18,000 ft, in a stack over Lydd, waiting to approach Gatwick.
 ATC told the Bulgarian Tu-154 from Sofia with Captain Nikolai Kardjilov and co-pilot Captain Gamel Alexandrov, to descend to 11,000ft, to begin the approach to Gatwick.
 As the Tu-154 began to descend, worryingly in front, a BA TriStar 'G-BBAH' crossed the Tu-154's path, being Flight BA 305 from France to Heathrow, with 327 passengers piloted by Captain Clive Richardson, who pulled the nose of the TriStar up, and to the right, telling his startled passengers, that they had been in 'a very close shave'.
 On the screen at West Drayton, the two 'blips' had 'merged'.
 The BA pilot had seen the Tu-154 at around 300 m, and after taking drastic avoidance measures, had missed the Tu-154 by only around 100 ft.

 The near miss, over Kent, was discussed in parliament on Monday 8 February 1988, with Norman Tebbit, himself a former 1960s BOAC pilot, and Terry Dicks, the local Conservative MP for Heathrow The AAIB report in November 1988 found that the two aircraft were between 70 and 400 m; the two aircraft should have been 5 mi apart.
 Sir Robert McCrindle was chairman from 1980-92 of the All-Party Parliamentary Aviation Committee.
 Conservative MP Neville Trotter was also alarmed by near misses.

+8 August 1982 at Gatwick, with the ATC tower under construction.
+Construction of the tower section started on Monday November 30 1981, being approved in February 1981.
+It was the UK's first stalk-mounted ATC tower.
+The main section was built in five days continuously by the slip form method, by Trentham, up to 14 inches per hour.
+The glass was replaced in August 1983.It planned to open in August 1984, bring fitted with a £500,000 RACAL Avionics ASMI-18X Ground Movement Radar on the top, in March 1984, being 137 ft.
+There were 130,000 aircraft movements per year, and opened on June 6 1984.
+The £6m tower was officially opened September 4 1984 by Princess Michael of Kent.
+The previous tower was built in 1958.